Missouri Pork Association’s Internship Program

 - Assist with In the Show Ring Trade Show Scavenger Hunt during the Missouri Pork Expo.

 - Begin planning of the Missouri Pork Classic Golf Tournament.

 - The summer intern position will focus on a variety of Association activities.
-The summer intern will be required to attend the World Pork Expo in Des Moines, Iowa for one week, working with national pork industry staff.
+The summer intern may be required to attend the World Pork Expo in Des Moines, Iowa for one week, working with national pork industry staff.

-- Manage the Missouri Pork Institute in conjunction with the University of Missouri-Columbia.
+- Manage the Missouri Youth Pork Institute in conjunction with the University of Missouri-Columbia.
 Assist in all aspects of planning, organizing and post-event follow up.
 Stay with Institute attendees throughout the event, and prepare a presentation for one night at the MPA office.
 Develop a test covering discussed topics for attendees.
 Create t-shirt design and have printed.

 - Manage all aspects of the Missouri Pork Association’s annual Swine Health Symposium.
 Work with University of Missouri-Columbia to obtain speakers, plan event, mail to prospective attendees, maintain attendee list, post-event follow up, etc. Prepare and present information from the National Pork Board.